Lady Mary Wortley Montagu: The Turkish Embassy Letters

+Other works and legacy

 In 1739, a book was printed by an unknown author under the pseudonym "Sophia, a person of quality", titled Woman not Inferior to Man.
 This book is often attributed to Lady Mary.

 Her Letters and Works were published in 1837.
 Montagu's octogenarian granddaughter Lady Louisa Stuart contributed to this, anonymously, an introductory essay titled "Biographical Anecdotes of Lady M. W. Montagu", from which it was clear that Stuart was troubled by her grandmother's focus on sexual intrigues and did not see Lady Mary Wortley Montagu's Account of the Court of George I at his Accession as history.
 However, Montagu's historical observations, both in the "Anecdotes" and the Turkish Embassy Letters, prove quite accurate when put in context.

-Despite the availability of her work in print and the revival efforts of feminist scholars, the complexity and brilliance of Lady Mary Wortley Montagu's extensive body of work has not yet been recognized to the fullest.
+During the twentieth century, Lady Mary's letters were edited separately from her essays, poems and plays.
+Lady Mary corresponded with Anne Wortley and wrote courtship letters to her future husband Edward Wortley Montagu, as well as love letters to Francesco Algarotti.
+She corresponded with notable writers, intellectuals and aristocrats of her day.
+She wrote gossip letters and letters berating the vagaries of fashionable people to her sister Frances, Countess of Mar, the wife of the Jacobite Earl of Mar.
+They met when the Wortleys visited Paris on 29 September 1718.
+During her visit, Montagu observed the beauties and behaviors of Parisian women.
+She wrote "their hair cut short and curled round their faces, loaded with powder that makes it look like white wool!"
+In one of their correspondences, Lady Mary informed her sister of the 'surprising death' of her father.
+Furthermore, they exchanged intellectual letters with Montagu's daughter, Mary, Lady Bute.
+Lady Mary and Lady Mar discontinued their correspondence in 1727.